A Framework and Benchmark for Deep Batch Active Learning for Regression: Details on Experiments

 In the following, we provide a more detailed description of our experimental setup and our results.
 All NN computations were performed with 32-bit floating-point precision, but we switched to 64-bit floating-point precision whenever posterior transformations (computations involving $\sigma^2$) were involved.
 All \MaxDet{} computations used the kernel-space implementation and all \FrankWolfe{} computations used the feature-space implementation.
 All experiments were run on a workstation with four NVIDIA RTX 3090 GPUs and an AMD Ryzen Threadripper PRO 3975WX CPU with 256 GB RAM.

-\subsection{Data sets}
+\subsection{Data Sets}

-We selected 15 tabular regression data sets from different sources, roughly using the following criteria: \begin{itemize} \item The data set should be sufficiently large after removing rows with missing values (at least 40000 samples). \item The data set should be in a format suitable to perform regression, e.g., not consist of few long time-series. \item The data set should not have too many categorical or text columns with many categories. \item The test RMSE for randomly sampled training sets should drop substantially when going from $\ntrain=256$ to $\ntrain = 17\cdot 256$.
+We selected 15 tabular regression data sets from different sources, roughly using the following criteria: \begin{enumerate}[(a)] \item The data set should be sufficiently large after removing rows with missing values (at least 40000 samples). \item The data set should be in a format suitable to perform regression, e.g., not consist of a few long time series. \item The data set should not have too many categorical or text columns with many categories. \item The test RMSE for randomly sampled training sets should drop substantially when going from $\ntrain=256$ to $\ntrain = 17\cdot 256$.
 In our case, the selected 15 data sets differ from the other tested data sets in that the RMSE dropped at least by 14\%.
-With this criterion, we want to exclude data sets that would not significantly affect the benchmark results, e.g., because they are too easy to learn or because they are too noisy. \end{itemize}
+With this criterion, we want to exclude data sets that would not significantly affect the benchmark results, e.g., because they are too easy to learn or because they are too noisy. \end{enumerate}

-An overview over the selected data sets can be found in \Cref{table:data_set_characteristics} and \Cref{table:data_sets_source}.
+An overview of the selected data sets can be found in \Cref{table:data_set_characteristics} and \Cref{table:data_sets_source}.
 Our main data sources are the UCI and OpenML repositories \citep{dua_uci_2017, vanschoren_openml_2013}.
 The sgemm and ct\_slices data sets have also been used by \cite{tsymbalov_dropout-based_2018}.
 In contrast to \cite{tsymbalov_dropout-based_2018}, we use the undirected and not the directed version of the kegg data set since it contains more samples and the RMSE drops more strongly between $\ntrain=256$ and $\ntrain = 17\cdot 256$.
+Concerning the other four data sets used in \cite{tsymbalov_dropout-based_2018}, we omitted the BlogFeedback, YearPredictionMSD, and Online News Popularity data sets due to criterion (d), and could not find the Rosenbrock 2000D data set online.
 Although the poker data set is originally a multi-class classification data set, we include it since it is noise-free and sufficiently difficult to learn.

-Our accompanying code allows to automatically download and process all data sets.
+Our accompanying code allows automatically downloading and processing all data sets.